 The curriculum identifies the School District's prescribed programs and courses.
 Ongoing review with input from School District personnel, other professional educators and parents is necessary to assure that the curriculum remains relevant and up to date.
-The School District's Curriculum Directors will be responsible for overseeing the ongoing review of the curriculum.
+The School District's Curriculum Directors will be responsible for overseeing the ongoing review of the curriculum and equivalence among schools in the provision of curriculum materials and instructional supplies as required by the law.
 The Curriculum Directors will form a curriculum committee and serve as its chairperson.
 Any revisions to the curriculum that are recommended by the committee will be reported to the Superintendent for review.
 The Superintendent will submit appropriate revisions to the Board for review, consideration, and possible adaption.